-Go to sea to watch whales and dolphins, then slip into soothing outdoor hot spring waters
+Go to the sea to watch whales and dolphins, and bathe in an outdoor hot spring

-Located on a quiet cove looking out to the Pacific Ocean, Katsuura is a coastal haven offering fresh-caught bluefin tuna, relaxing bay cruises, and naturally created outdoor hot springs to soak your cares away.
+Located on a quiet cove looking out to the Pacific Ocean, Katsuura is a coastal haven offering Located on a quiet cove overlooking the Pacific Ocean, the Katsuura area is a coastal haven offering never-frozen bluefin tuna, relaxing bay cruises, and natural outdoor hot springs to relieve your stress.

 Some 130 rocky islets dot the secluded bay, creating calm waters that are frequented by migrating pods of whales and dolphins during the warmer half of the year.
-For delicious local seafood and refreshing ocean air, make your way down the coast to Katsuura.
+More than 100 rock islets are scattered around the calms waters, which are frequently visited by pods of migrating whales and dolphins during the warm season.
+Enjoy delicious local seafood and breath in the refreshing air of Katsuura Bay.

-- Boat tours around the rock formations of Katsuura Bay
+- Pleasure cruise around the rock islets of Katsuura Bay

 How to Get There

-The JR Kuroshio Express Train that serves the whole eastern Wakayama coastline transports visitors from Shin-Osaka to Kii-Katsuura Station in around four hours.
+The JR Kuroshio Limited Express Train that serves the whole eastern Wakayama coastline transports visitors from Shin-Osaka to Kii-Katsuura Station in around 3.5 hours.

-The famously scenic train stops at all the major Wakayama towns and cities along the way, allowing you to visit the Kumano Shrines or Shirahama's beaches.
-For those traveling from Nagoya, the Nanki Limited Express train will take you to the area in just under four hours.
+This famous scenic train stops at all the major Wakayama towns and cities along the way, allowing you to visit tourist attractions such as Hashigui Iwa or Shirahama Beach.
+For those traveling from Nagoya, the Nanki Limited Express Train will take you to the area in just under four hours.

 Katsuura Bay is dotted with 130 distinctly formed islets known collectively as Ki-no-Matsushima after their resemblance to the famous area in Miyagi , Northern Japan.
 Many of the islets are named after what they resemble—usually various animals.
-Hour-long boat tours transport visitors out into the open bay, so hop on and look out for the Lion Rock, Crane Rock or even the Camel Rock as the captain navigates the boat around the rocky outcrops.
+Hop aboard a pleasure cruise and look out for the Lion Rock, Crane Rock or even the Camel Rock as the captain navigates the boat around the rocky outcrops.

 Wakayama whale watching

 Between the months of March and September, the tiny fishing port of Ugui (between Katsuura and Shingu) offers whale and dolphin-watching tours.
-Since these marine mammals are wild in their natural habitat, there's no guarantee of a sighting, but local fishermen in the area wanted to share the thrill of witnessing water spouting and playful leaping up close.
+Since these are wild in their natural habitat, there's no guarantee of a sighting, but you can share the thrill of witnessing water spouting and playful leaping up close.

-The price for a tour is around 6,500 yen per person, and is located a five-minute walk from JR Ukui Station.
+The price for a tour is 6,500 yen or more per person, and is located a five-minute walk from JR Ukui Station.
 Reservations are required and dependent on weather conditions.